 We now want to study how scaling N impacts the results.
-We define speedup as the performance ratio of a specific algorithm versus the average performance of the basic random-greedy algorithm.
-The higher the speedup, the better the performance gain.
-Fig. 5 shows the speedup gained by several algorithms described versus the average performance of the random-greedy algorithm achieved in our simulations.
+We define speedup as the ratio of the average throughput under a specific algorithm to the average throughput under the basic random-greedy algorithm.
+The higher the speedup, the better the throughput gain.
+Fig. 4 shows the speedup gained by several algorithms described versus the average performance of the random-greedy algorithm achieved in our simulations.
 The three sub-figures illustrate the three different NoC topologies: the Ring with N nodes, the $N \times N$ Torus, and the $N \times N$ Mesh.
-In all the sub-figures, N varies from 2 to 10.
+In all the sub-figures, N varies from 3 to 10.
 For each N we run 100 iterations of random greedy and latency-based algorithms.